The Latin Quarter of Paris is an area in the 5th and 6th arrondissements of Paris. It is situated on the left bank of the Seine, around the Sorbonne.

-We marched forward walking down to Mouflat Street, seeing the old Paris market street, a street that has been preserved from the Roman period.
+We kept marching forward walking down to Mouffetard Street to see the oldest Paris market street.
+This street has been preserved from the Roman period.

-The inchanting smell of bread and bakery fills the air , and before you know it you're heading to the closest bakery.
+The enchanting smell of bread and baked treats fill the air , and before you know it you're heading to the closest bakery.

 Address: 123 Rue Mouffetard

 After our meal, we walked along the Muhuta Street and stumbled upon Place de la Contrescarpe, where there are several great coffee shops and the little angel of ice cream, Amorino.